AnicetusCer/pex/README.md

    The first launch will
    - copy the Plex database if `plex_epg_db_source` is set,
    - copy the Plex library database if `plex_library_db_source` is set,
-   - load owned titles using the configured `owned_source` (filesystem scans may take a long time on first run),
+   - load owned titles from the mirrored library database, and
-   - warm the ffprobe cache, and
    - start poster prefetching.

    Subsequent runs reuse the cached data, so they reach the UI much faster.